the-argus/spicetify-nix/THEMES.md

 ### Catppuccin*
 A soothing pastel theme for spotify.
 Comes in four variations, each with their own color schemes: catppuccin-mocha, catppuccin-frappe, catppuccin-latte, and catppuccin-macchiato.
 [Source](https://github.com/catppuccin/spicetify)
 ### Comfy
 Stay comfy while listening to music.
 Rounded corners and dark blues.
-Comes in two additional variations: Comfy-Chromatic and Comfy-Mono[Source](https://github.com/Comfy-Themes/Spicetify)
+Comes in two additional variations: Comfy-Chromatic and Comfy-Mono.
+[Source](https://github.com/Comfy-Themes/Spicetify)
 ### Dracula
 Default spotify with the colors of the popular scheme.
 [Source](https://github.com/Darkempire78/Dracula-Spicetify)
 ### Nord